mebjas/mebjas.github.io/_google_work/2025-08-12-todays-tech-updates-august-12-roundup.md

 ## General Google AI

-### Hear Google DeepMind CEO Demis Hassabis discuss how world model capabilities are helping AI understand reality.

-How are advancements like Genie 3 and improved benchmarking helping shape the future of AI?In the latest episode of the Google AI: Release Notes podcast, host Logan Kilpatrick sits down with Google De...
-[Read more →](https://blog.google/technology/google-deepmind/ai-release-notes-podcast-demis-hassabis/)

 ### Rethinking how we measure AI intelligence

 Rethinking how we measure AI intelligence Aug 04, 2025 · Share Twitter Facebook LinkedIn Mail Copy link Game Arena is a new, open-source platform for rigorous evaluation of AI models.
 It allows for he...
 [Read more →](https://blog.google/technology/ai/kaggle-game-arena/)